nosas/blog/toonvision/multiclassification/article.md

 ### Dataset balance

-The Cog vs Toon dataset is imbalanced with a majority of the dataset belonging to the Cog class.
+The Cog vs Toon dataset is imbalanced, with much of the dataset belonging to the Cog class.
 However, the Cog dataset is mostly balanced.
-Our goal is ~30 samples per Cog entity with at least 5 samples per street.
+Our goal is ~30 samples per Cog entity, with at least 5 samples per street.
 We have achieved the 30 samples per Cog entity requirement, but we're not meeting the 5 samples per street requirement.

 <figure class="center" style="width:95%">